networktocode/jdiff/docs/dev/dev_environment.md

 !!! note
 	The `-f` tag will keep the logs open, and output them in realtime as they are generated.

-So for example, our plugin is named `cu-allspice-lb-management`, the command would most likely be `docker logs cu_allspice_lb_management_nautobot_1 -f`.
+So for example, our plugin is named `lb_models`, the command would most likely be `docker logs lb_models_nautobot_1 -f`.
 You can find the name of all running containers via `docker ps`.

 If you want to view the logs specific to the worker container, simply use the name of that container instead.